IndirasM/ts-hmmer/README.md

 0 - Generator - generates data by going through each sequence, cutting a 147bp segment from it, moving the window by 1 bp and repeating the process.
 Can generate a large amount of data from sequences - the more and longer - the more generated.

 1 - Preparator - cleans and prepares files for hmmbuild use.
 Main use for most cases.
+Can merge multiple sequence files into a single prepared one if one file is provided.

 2 - Merge - merges sequences into one big sequence.